garrandall/popular-music-data/tracks/she-s-got-that-vibe-r--kelly-public-announcement.md

 You've, you've, you've got that

-Ooh, stop the press, girl, you turn me on
+Oh, stop the press, girl, you turn me on
 And I wonder if I could take you home
 I must confess, the tight mini-skirt you wear
 I just can't help it, baby, I can't help but stare, so